Cross Dressers - Transvestites - Transsexuals - Transgendered - TV - TS - TG - Wives & Partners

 Chameleon Group meet 1st Saturday of each month, except for November which is the 3rd Saturday.
 Meetings are from 7:30pm to 10:30pm at Manor House Neighbourhood Centre, Haddenham Rd

 Lincolnshire Boston Boston Belles meet every 2nd FRIDAY of each month just outside Boston.
-Email belinda.wood99@btinternet.com Belinda 01205-358230
+Email belinda.wood99@btinternet.com web site at Belinda 01205-358230

 London